-Stormwater for the roadway improvements would be managed by a public detention facilities [Mstr Plan; Pg 59 of 145] and water quality facility which remain separate from private improvements on-site.
+Stormwater for the roadway improvements would be managed by a public detention facilities and water quality facility which remain separate from private improvements on-site.
 These facilities are described in detail in Section V, Stormwater Collection, Detention, Flood Control and Treatment.
-See Figure III-G - Potential 7th Street SE Extension - Plan View for the respective utility layouts within the potential 7th Street SE roadway.
+See Figures III-K (proposed utility map) and III-L (proposed stormwater facilities) for the respective utility layouts within the potential 7th Street SE roadway.

 Volcanic Hazard Area Relating to Phase 1 Improvements.
 As depicted in this Master Plan, the primary expansion zones for the Patient Care Tower lies to the south and east of the existing Dally Tower, taking major development further away from the 90' contour elevation for the lahar boundary.
 The ED lobby expansion and both PCT parking garage alternative locations are similarly above the 90' contour elevation.
-Expansion of the CUP to the north of the existing CUP could potentially cross the 90' contour elevation for the lahar boundary and shall be studied in order to mitigate the risk of lahar due the CUP's close proximity to the boundary.
-Finished floor elevation of the plant expansion will match the finished floor of the existing plant, therefore new critical equipment will be installed about the 90' elevation.
-See Figure III-F Volcanic Hazard Area - Phase 1 Development.
+Expansion of the CUP to the north of the existing CUP will potentially cross the 90' contour elevation for the mapped lahar boundary See Figure III-F Volcanic Hazard Area - Phase 1 Development.